wdm0006/elote/README.md

 ### For Developers

-We use a modern Python packaging approach with `pyproject.toml`:
+We use a modern Python packaging approach with `pyproject.toml`.
+Most things you need are in the `Makefile`:

 ```bash
 # Using Make (recommended)